SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.bacnet/README.md

 # SolarNode BACnet Device Datum Source

 This project provides SolarNode plugin that can collect arbitrary data from BACnet enabled devices.
-This is an advanced plugin that requires specific low-level knowledge of the device you want to collect data from.
+This is an advanced plugin that requires knowledge of BACnet and the BACnet configuration of the devices you want to collect data from.

 ![settings](docs/solarnode-bacnet-device-settings.png)

-# Install

-The plugin can be installed via the **Plugins** page on your SolarNode.
-It appears under the **Datum** category as **BACnet Datum Source**.

 # Use